Dr Sophie Koudmani

 Selected Papers

-1. Sophie Koudmani, Rachel S. Somerville, Debora Sijacki, Martin A. Bourne, Yan-Fei Jiang, Kasar Profit, A unified accretion disc model for supermassive black holes in galaxy formation simulations: method and implementation, Submitted to Monthly Notices of the Royal Astronomical Society. arXiv ADS
+2. Sophie Koudmani, Rachel S. Somerville, Debora Sijacki, Martin A. Bourne, Yan-Fei Jiang, Kasar Profit, A unified accretion disc model for supermassive black holes in galaxy formation simulations: method and implementation, Monthly Notices of the Royal Astronomical Society, 2024 (532, 60). arXiv ADS

 Selected Talks